-The routes and buses then passed to the National Bus Company, in the guise of Hants & Dorset, who already maintained a depot in the City for routes to Southampton, Andover, Fareham and Salisbury.
+The routes and buses then passed to the National Bus Company, in the form of Hants & Dorset, who had maintained a depot in Winchester for many years for routes to Southampton, Andover, Fareham and Salisbury.

 28th April 1973 was a sad day for the Chisnells and for all King Alfred staff, as well as for the travelling public of Winchester and its surroundings.
 All too soon, the familiar guise of green buses with their proud emblem of King Alfred on the side were swept away, to be replaced by the then all-conquering NBC poppy red paint.
 For a time, King Alfred Motor Services became no more than a memory.

 Time has not stood still for bus operators in Winchester.
 Hants & Dorset routes were subject to a Market Analysis Report which gave birth to the “Wintonline” local identity in 1980, and in 1983 Hants & Dorset was split up and Winchester routes became part of the network of Hampshire Bus Company Ltd.

 But the memories of King Alfred Motor Services live on, and the Friends of King Alfred Buses does its best to keep those great memories alive, with all the known remaining vehicles in its collection.